Welcome to Powdermill Nature Reserve

 Would you like to learn more about some of the research going on at Powdermill Nature Reserve?

-An introduction to a major new forest ecology research project involving researchers from Carnegie Museum of Natural History and nine universities is available here.
+Read more about a major new forest ecology research project involving researchers from Carnegie Museum of Natural History and nine universities.

 Carnegie Museum of Natural History Pennsylvania Unconventional Natural Gas Wells Geodatabase

-The latest version, containing records through September 30, 2015, is now available for download.
+Download the latest version, containing records through September 30, 2015.

 Powdermill was established in 1956 to serve as a field station of Carnegie Museum of Natural History for long-term studies of natural populations—their life histories, behaviors, and ecological relationships.